U.S. plane hijacker returns home from Cuba after 30 years

-HAVANA (Reuters) - A former U.S. militant who hijacked a plane to Cuba almost 30 years ago flew home to the United States on Wednesday and was arrested by the FBI on air piracy charges, federal authorities said.
+HAVANA (Reuters) - A former U.S. militant who hijacked a plane to Cuba almost 30 years ago flew home to the United States to face air piracy charges on Wednesday and was taken into FBI custody in Miami, an FBI spokesman said.

-William Potts, also known by the aliases William Freeman and Lieutenant Spartacus, was arrested at the Miami International Airport, U.S. Attorney Wifredo Ferrer said in a statement.

-Potts is scheduled to appear before a U.S. judge in Miami on Thursday and faces 20 years to life in prison if convicted on the U.S. charges of hijacking a Piedmont Airlines flight to Havana in 1984, the prosecutor said.
+William Potts was scheduled to appear before a U.S. judge in Miami on Thursday, FBI Special Agent Michael Leverock said.

-Earlier accounts said the hijacker concealed a handgun in a cast on boarding the Miami-bound flight, and that it left from Newark, New Jersey.

-The U.S. indictment against Potts said the plane left from New York and that he handed a flight attendant a note claiming to have planted explosives on board and demanding to land in Havana.
+Potts’ saga began in 1984 when he concealed a handgun in a cast upon boarding an airplane in Newark, New Jersey, headed for Miami.
+He hijacked the plane with 56 passengers aboard and forced the pilot to land in Havana, where he thought he would be welcomed.

 He said he expected the United States to take into consideration his time in a Cuban prison.